golangee/log/README.md

 [Dave Cheney](https://dave.cheney.net/2015/11/05/lets-talk-about-logging).
 * logging hurts performance, and in high performance code, the argument propagation will still cause allocations and even worse - *escaping* to the heap.
-To enable verbose logs, guard all according calls with compile time flags, which can eliminated entirely.
+To enable verbose logs, guard all according calls with compile time flags, so that the actual calls can get eliminated entirely.
 * use a standard scheme for your fields, like the
 [ECS field reference](https://www.elastic.co/guide/en/ecs/current/ecs-field-reference.html).